-Bath and North East Somerset Council’s representative, Dave Dixon, provides us with advice and professional support, linking us with training opportunities and other organisations.
+Bath and North East Somerset Council provided us with advice and professional support, linked us with training opportunities and other organisations.
 We have held meetings with a variety of people working for B&NES in areas such as sustainability, youth services, community and health.

 RADical Youth Club: We have worked with RADical to engage and inspire young people to get involved in their community and with our plan.
 We are currently working with them, B&NES, Radstock Town Council, Westfield Parish Council and Radstock Youth Council to design a plan for how youth engagement is carried out in the future.
 This will involve in depth consultation with young people to find out what they want and need.

 We made great links with the then local BITC Connector, Julie Poll in 2016.
 We helped her to promote responsible business practice and work to connect businesses with community organisations so that both can benefit.

 We have good support from Hope House Surgery, who are keen to see positive outcomes for our community.
 They have worked with us to provide important health related information that has informed our approach.

 We have worked with Sirona to further our understanding of health needs in the community and to promote each other’s projects to ensure people are informed and engaged.
 Sirona provide a range of NHS and social care services in the area.

 We worked in partnership with Virgin Care to deliver Sugar Smart.

 CFH Docmail have supported us with printing and providing a Dragon for our Dragons’ Den.